NilCoalescing/djangochannelsrestframework/docs/examples/custom_actions.rst

 Consumer that aren't bound to a Model.
 --------------------------------------

-We may want a consumer for handling certain actions that are not referred to any Django model.
-Maybe for fetching data from an external api service, using ``requests`` library or another async request lib.
+We may want a consumer for handling certain actions that are not related to any Django model.
+For example, fetching data from an external api service, using ``httpx`` or another async request library.

 .. code-block:: python